 In addition to the stone friary and church, visitors to Espada Mission can also see a working loom that once stitched spun wool from sheep raised in the area into blankets, rugs, and other textiles.
 Just north of the mission, don’t miss the remains of the Espada Aqueduct that once irrigated nearly 3,500 acres of farmland.
 Built by friars in 1745, it’s one of the best-preserved examples of this type of water management system in the region.

-Pro Tip: See all four missions in the San Antonio Missions National Historic Park with this guided tour.
+Sage Advice: See all four missions in the San Antonio Missions National Historic Park with this guided tour.

 Mission San Juan Capistrano

 The original San Juan Mission church was constructed of straw and mud in 1731.
 But a few decades later, it was replaced with the long, sleek white adobe building capped by a soaring bell tower visible today.

 Fun Fact: If the name San Juan Capistrano sounds familiar, you may be thinking of the city in California and its Spanish colonial fortress-like community.
 Its mission is nicknamed the “jewel of the missions” as a nod to its lush gardens and beautiful Spanish-style buildings.